kitctf/www/_posts/2014-11-13-getting-started.md

 ---
 layout: post
-title: "Getting Started"
+title: "Getting Started with CTF"
 categories: sticky
+author: saelo
 permalink: /getting-started/
 ---

-Some Resources to get you started with CTF and infosec in general.
-Make sure to also check out our [resource collection](/resources).
+Here we've created a small guide to get you started with CTF and more or less infosec in general.
+There are a few selected resources for each of the major CTF disciplines that should help you get up to speed in those.
+Also feel free to check out our other resource pages.

 ## CTF in general